oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 In this example, a simple SD-JWT is demonstrated.
 This example is split into issuance and presentation.

+Note: Throughout the examples in this document, line breaks had to be added to JSON strings and base64-encoded strings to adhere to the 72 character limit for lines in RFCs and for readability.
+JSON does not allow line breaks within strings.

 ## Issuance

 The Issuer is using the following input claim set: